Address

 Read More

-When the last train left the High Line in 1980 who would have thought that 35 years later it would blossom as one of the “must see” places in New York City?
+When the last train left the High Line in 1980 who would have thought that 30 years later it would blossom as one of the “must see” places in New York City?
 We have visited the High Line before and have watched as each section was developed.
-Now we were returning to see the completed project.

 The vision of two friends became “Friends of the High Line,” a group that advocated for the High Line’s preservation for use as public open space. (website) The High Line is a public park built on historical freight rail lines elevated above the streets of Manhattan’s West Side.
 It runs from Gansvroot Street in the Meat Packing District to West 34th Street between 10th and 12th Avenue. (website)